zongzhenyang/CABS/src/roberta_glue_experiments/README.md

 The experiments involve merging models, pruning model parameters, and evaluating their performance on various GLUE tasks.
 The main steps include:

-1. **Extract Task-Specific Vector**: Extract task-specific vectors by subtracting base model parameters from fine-tuned model parameters.
+1. **Extract Task Vector**: Extract task vectors by subtracting base model parameters from fine-tuned model parameters.
 2. **Sparsification of Task Vectors**: Apply different sparsification methods to reduce the size of the extracted task vectors.
 3. **Merging Models and Evaluation**: Merge the pruned task vectors with the base model and evaluate the resulting models on the GLUE benchmark to measure performance metrics.